For Modi to remain invincible, BJP needs a ‘mega win’ in Karnataka

 In 2014 and the years that followed, Narendra Modi was invincible.
-Modi and the BJP would hope to keep that tag intact and for that the BJP would have to win and win big in Karnataka.
+Modi and the BJP would hope to keep that tag intact and for that, the BJP would have to win and win big in Karnataka.

 The past couple of months have seen several ups and downs for the BJP.
 The party was all smiles with its impressive performance in North-East.
-This boosted the morale of the party workers especially in Karnataka.
+This boosted the morale of the party workers, especially in Karnataka.

-However the defeats in the by-elections particularly in Gorakhpur and Phulpur dampened the spirits of the party.
+However, the defeats in the by-elections particularly in Gorakhpur and Phulpur dampened the spirits of the party.
 There was some consolation however on Friday when the BJP ensured that its 9th candidate won the Rajya Sabha elections from Uttar Pradesh.

 While these ups and downs are part of politics, the BJP knows that winning Karnataka is extremely important.
 Not only does it bag the all-important large southern state, but it also sets the tone for 2019.